AlderHey-Data-Science/Forecasting/README.md

 the length of split and their target column.
 Once defined the program should run giving the user a mean absolute error value used to evaluate the models performance based on the data the user has fed into the script.

-## Univariate Data
-Univariate data can be defined as data that consits of one variable.
-When modelling time series data we usually have at least one date column and at very least one target value column.
-As such the date column will need to be dropped before passing through the models.

 ## Time Series
 Simply put time series data is data that is measured across a certain time scale, for example, seconds, minutes, hours, days, weeks, months, years and so on.